meivantodorov/m_blog/README.md

 ## Known bugs
 - Search featcher is not working correctly with white spaces in title of the post
 - Search featcher is not working correclty some times when searching into the posts
+- After deleting post the folder containing it has not been deleted

 ## TODO
 - Code refactoring